In this drug factsheet:DIN (Drug Identification Number)

 How should I use this medication?

-The recommended adult dose of zolpidem is 10 mg taken just before bedtime when required to help with sleep disturbances.
-This medication may be habit-forming and should be taken exactly as prescribed by your doctor.
+Women have higher levels of zolpidem in the blood than men when given the same dose.
+It also takes longer for women for the medication to be cleared from the body.
+The recommended adult dose of zolpidem is 5 mg for women and 5 mg to 10 mg for men.
+This medication should be taken just before bedtime when required to help with sleep disturbances.
+Zolpidem may be habit-forming and should be taken exactly as prescribed by your doctor.
 You should not typically use zolpidem for more than 7 to 10 consecutive days.

 Zolpidem disintegrating tablets should be placed under the tongue, where it will dissolve.
 Do not chew or swallow the tablet and do not take it with water.
 Sublinox tablets cannot be split.